BoardGamesEmpire/board-games-empire-client/apps/browser/README.md

-# web
+# browser

-Board Games Empire web frontend
+A new Flutter project.

 ## Getting Started